Infinite critical boson non-Fermi liquid on heterostructure interfaces: Magnetic fluctuations with critical boson contour

 \section{Magnetic fluctuations with critical boson contour}

-Here we address the magnetic fluctuations due to the critical boson contour.
+In this section, we address the magnetic fluctuations due to the critical boson contour.
 The Ginzburg-Landau theory describes a continuous magnetic transition at zero temperature upon the variation of the tuning parameter $r$.
-Near the quantum critical point, the wild quantum fluctuation induces a non-Fermi liquid behavior at low yet finite temperatures. {J. Hertz} pointed out that the dynamical and static properties are intertwined and thus should be treated on equal footing~\cite{Hertz1976}.
-Distinct universality class can be identified according to the dynamic exponent that is determined by the coupling between the magnetic order parameter and the fermionic quasi-particles.
+Near the quantum critical point, the wild quantum fluctuation induces a non-Fermi liquid behavior at low yet finite temperatures. {\emph J. Hertz} pointed out that the dynamical and static properties are intertwined and thus should be treated on equal footing~\cite{Hertz1976}.
+A distinct universality class can be identified according to the dynamic exponent that is determined by the coupling between the magnetic order parameter and the fermionic quasi-particles.
+The bare term receives a self-energy correction taking the form of the Landau damping term as derived in Eq.(\ref{deltaPi}).
+The Landau damping term overwrites the original dynamic term in the low-energy limit and the tangential component is introduced which turns out to be important for the low-energy and low-temperature fluctuations.

-The low-energy dispersion in Eq.~\eqref{E_q} only depends on the magnitude of the momentum and does not have an orientation dependence.
-The radial dependence turns out to be important for the low-energy and low-temperature fluctuations.
+In order to analyze the phenomena related to the novel boson fluctuations, we first carry out a scaling analysis for physical parameters and field operators on the tree level.
+The validity of the Hertz-Millis method is examined for the university class $d=2,z=3$ with the presence of a critical boson contour.
+Then, we implement a self-consistent renormalization (SCR) developed by \emph{T. Moriya} to incorporate the effect of the interaction on the one-loop level.
+The SCR scheme is built on the Hertz-Millis model and is used to tame the wild fluctuation around QCP.